 Because each work is a short, cohesive whole devoted to a single topic, the Disputed Questions are an excellent way to experience St. Thomas’s thought on many different topics.

-Vol. 25: De PotentiaSTATUS: Editing
+Vol. 25: De PotentiaSTATUS: Formatting

 TRANSLATOR: Fathers of the English Dominican Province